 An historical thread runs back in time from the Potomac Hunt (MD) to the Washington Riding and Hunt Club (est. 1913) to the Chevy Chase Club (est. 1892) to the Dumblane Club (est. 1885) to the Washington Hunt (est. 1828).
 Only the Potomac Hunt and the Chevy Chase Club survive.
 The latter is celebrating its 125th Anniversary, and the Potomac Hunt was there with horses and hounds on October 1, 2017 to mark the occasion.
 What follows is taken from the remarks of Knight Kiplinger, who explained the club’s foxhunting roots to its current members.

 Good morning.
 I’m Knight Kiplinger, and it is my privilege to be a member of both the Chevy Chase Club and the Potomac Hunt, which are collaborating today in presenting this exhibition of foxhunting here on our Club grounds.
 The reason that our celebration with horses and hounds is so appropriate is because the Chevy Chase Club was first founded as a foxhunting club.

 Not as a golf club, like Washington Golf in Arlington, which is two years younger than we are but was founded for golf.
 Not as a tennis club, although tennis came to Chevy Chase in 1895, just three years after our founding.
 Our club was founded by gentlemen members of the Metropolitan Club downtown, who rode horses for pleasure and for sport.
-For the first three or four years after the Club’s founding in 1892, its sole activity was riding to hounds across the vast expanses of rural northwest D.C. and Montgomery County, Maryland.To read more, a subscription is needed: Click here to subscribe
+For the first three or four years after the Club’s founding in 1892, its sole activity was riding to hounds across the vast expanses of rural northwest D.C. and Montgomery County, Maryland.To read more, a subscription is required.
+Log in or click here to subscribe.